AI & Agents

 Pricing: Free and open-source.

-The Fast.io OpenClaw integration provides MCP-native file storage where agents can securely index, query, and share network configurations.
+The Fast.io skill (clawhub install dbalve/fast-io) provides MCP-native file storage where agents can securely index, query, and share network configurations.
 Managing configuration backups often involves cluttered local folders or complex Git repositories.
-Fast.io solves this by giving agents a shared workspace to store files.
-You can install it via clawhub install dbalve/fast-io.
+Fast.io solves this by giving agents a shared workspace with 19 consolidated MCP tools for file operations, semantic search, and AI-powered RAG.

 Once a file is uploaded, the workspace automatically indexes it.
-If a network engineer needs to find a specific firewall rule applied last month, they can ask the agent to search the Fast.io workspace.
+If a network engineer needs to find a specific firewall rule applied last month, they can ask the agent to search the Fast.io workspace by natural language query.

 Key strengths: